ECTS

 Faculty of Science

-The main aim of this course is to provide the skills needed to understand and use the concepts and methods on which the quantitative study of population phenomena is based.
-The main methods for analyzing and modeling these phenomena will be approached from both a theoretical (formal calculations) and practical (statistics, simulations) point of view, using examples exploring different phylogenetic scales (microbial dynamics, invasive species, human demography), spatial (from local to global) and temporal (transient and steady-state regimes, eco-evolutionary coupling), with particular attention to the heterogeneity (spatial, genetic or phenotypic) and randomness (stochasticity, uncertainties) characteristic of populations or inherent to their study.
+The main objective of this course is to provide students with all the skills necessary to understand and use the concepts and methods underlying the quantitative study of population phenomena.
+The main methods of analysis and modeling of these phenomena will be addressed from both a theoretical (formal calculations) and practical (statistics, simulations) perspective, using examples exploring different phylogenetic scales (microbial dynamics, invasive species, human demography), spatial (from local to global) and temporal (transient and permanent regimes, eco-evolutionary coupling) scales, with particular attention paid to heterogeneity (spatial, genetic or phenotypic) and randomness (stochasticity, uncertainties) characteristic of populations or inherent in their study.

 Functional diversity: from organisms to ecosystems